Stoner Cats

-Stoner Cats is a cartoon that stars Mila Kunis, Ashton Kutcher and Chris Rock as cats that use medical marijuana.
+Stoner Cats is an adult animated series that stars Mila Kunis, Ashton Kutcher and Chris Rock as cats that use medical marijuana.
 The show also stars Jane Fonda, Seth MacFarlane, and Vitalik Buterin with guests Dax Shepard, Gary Vaynerchuk, and Michael Bublé.
 The producers were fined by the US Securities and Exchange Commission because they sold unregistered NFTs as a means towards a pass to view the show.

 Synopsis

 The show follows five housecats, Fefe, Baxter, Dave, Reginald, and Hammy, who are owned by the elderly former Broadway singer Beatrice Stoner, who smokes prescription cannabis as treatment for her Alzheimer's.
 One day, she smokes an experimental strain and falls asleep, knocking the cannabis into the fireplace; the smoke gives the five housecats sentience and anthropomorphic abilities.
 After they secure more of the experimental marijuana and chemicals from the nearby Weekly Elderly Easement Dispensary (W.E.E.D.) facility to retain their sentience, they begin to receive cryptic messages through appliances, electronics, and the taxidermized Lord Catsington, warning them to protect their owner from her nephew Chad, who schemes to steal her estate for himself to resolve his gambling debts.

 In the end, it's revealed the messages were communicated by the future Stoner Cats, operating out of the derelict W.E.E.D. facility.
 Most of them have significant disabilities, and the future Fefe reveals a plot to manipulate thousands of other alternate timelines.